malcolmbarrett/metaconfoundr/README.md

 coverage](https://codecov.io/gh/malcolmbarrett/metaconfoundr/branch/master/graph/badge.svg)](https://codecov.io/gh/malcolmbarrett/metaconfoundr?branch=master)
 <!-- badges: end -->

-The goal of metaconfoundr is to …
+The goal of metaconfoundr is to make it easy to visualize confounding control in meta-analyses.
+Researchers use a causal diagram to assess factors that are required to control for to estimate an effect unbiased by confounding.
+Then, the researchers create a data frame of confounding variables and how well each study in the meta-analysis controlled for
+each: adequately, inadequately, or with some control.
+See the vignette on collecting confounder data for more information.

 ## Installation

-You can install the development version of metaconfoundr from GitHub
+metaconfoundr is not yet on CRAN, but you can install the development version of metaconfoundr from GitHub with:
-with:

 ``` r
 # if needed